cornzz/llmlingua-demo/README.md

 ```
 - Create a `.env` file, e.g.:
 ```
 LLM_ENDPOINT=https://api.openai.com/v1  # Optional.
-If not provided, only compression will be possible LLM_TOKEN=token_1234
+If not provided, only compression will be possible.
+LLM_TOKEN=token_1234
 LLM_LIST=gpt-4o-mini, gpt-3.5-turbo     # Optional.
-If not provided, a list of models will be fetched from the API FLAG_PASSWORD=very_secret               # Optional.
-If not provided, /flagged and /logs endpoints are disabled
+If not provided, a list of models will be fetched from the API.
+SURVEY_MODE=false                       # Optional.
+If set to 1, survey mode is enabled, i.e. answers are returned in random order and feedback can be submitted by the user.
+FLAG_PASSWORD=very_secret               # Optional.
+If not provided, /flagged and /logs endpoints are disabled.
+APP_PATH=/                              # Optional.
+Sets the root path of the application, for example if the application is behind a reverse proxy.
 ```

 ## Running